|CLICK TO: Join and Support Internet Horology Club 185™

 In this image below you can see absolute proof of fakery.
 Not only do we find the "Bunn Special" part of the signature is not under the glaze, just painted on the surface and because it is painted-on it can actually be flaked away.
 (Note below, In order to demonstrate this more clearly I flaked off some of the paint forming the top of the "S" in "Special" with use of a sharp blade!)

-The seller of this dial, a well-known, self-styled "Illinois Expert" (and former IHC Member, you can probably figure out who it was) brought it to my home thinking he could fool me as he had previously fooled others with his trick dials.
-Next day at a watch collector's event I flaked off part of his additions as you see in the image below, in front of assembled on-lookers, and was his face red!
+The seller of this dial, a well-known, self-styled "Illinois Expert" (and former IHC Member, you can probably figure out who it was) brought this dial to my home thinking he could fool me as he had previously fooled others with his tricky dials.
+Next day at a watch collector's event I flaked off part of his additions, as you see in the image below, in front of assembled on-lookers and was his face red!

-I have formed the belief this deceptive paint work was being done using a silk-screening process and rubber-based paint because the paint is very durable, even resistant to some solvents.
+I have formed the belief this deceptively addded paint work was performed using a silk-screening process and rubber-based paint (such as used on decorated t-shirts) because the paint is very durable, even resistant to some solvents.

-This undeniable evidence makes it clear we should very carefully inspect every "variant dial" with the greatest care and a fair amount of skepticism.
+This undeniable evidence being shared here in public for the first time makes it clear we should very carefully inspect every "variant dial" with the greatest care and a fair amount of skepticism.
 With some of the correct, original variant dials selling for thousands of dollars, as buyers we have every reason to use extreme caution before buying.